Andre601/AdvancedServerList/README.md

 When using the SpigotMC/PaperMC version can you also use placeholders from [PlaceholderAPI][placeholderapi] using its `%<identifier>_<values>%` placeholder format.
 PlaceholderAPI needs to be installed for that.

+If you're a plugin dev can you even add your own custom placeholders through AdvancedServerList's own API.

 > [*Read More*][placeholders]

 ### Formatting